-Origin & Breeding History: 'Christine Matton' originated as a seedling produced by the hybridization of Rhododendron simsii x Rhododendron 'H. Vogel', made in Belgium in 1989.
+Origin & Breeding History: 'Christine Matton' originated as a seedling produced by a hybrid cross in Belgium in 1989.
 It was selected for its shiny green leaf character, strong growth habit and attractive, long lasting flowers.

 Tests & Trials: 'Christine Matton' was tested during the fall/winter of 2004 at P. Vander Dussen Greenhouses Ltd. in Milton, Ontario.
 The trials consisted of 15 plants per variety grown in 15 cm pots.
 Pots were spaced approximately .30 metres apart.
 All colour characteristics were determined using the Royal Horticultural Society (RHS) Colour Chart (1995 green box edition) and measured characteristics were based on ten measurements.